pyrotek45/avon/README.md

 avon deploy --git user/repo/program.av --root ./output
 ```

-### Single Template, Many Deployments
+### Single Template, Many Deployments (The `--git` Workflow)

-One of Avon's core workflows is keeping **one Avon file in git** and letting each developer or environment deploy their own variant using CLI arguments.
+**This is one of Avon's most powerful features.** The `--git` flag lets you fetch and deploy templates directly from GitHub, enabling a powerful workflow: keep **one Avon file in git** and let each developer or environment deploy their own variant using CLI arguments.

 **Example (`configs.av` in git):**
 ```avon